Farmer122/Migration-Model-MDP/README.md

 this discrepancy, we turn to behavioural economics for insight.
 In this paper, I develop a dynamic micro-migration choice model in which present-biased agents attempt to solve their migration decision problems under uncertainty.
-This model expands on previous approaches by incorporating repeated migration decisions, ac counting for failed migration attempts, and introducing present bias through hy perbolic discounting.
+This model expands on previous approaches by incorporating repeated migration decisions, accounting for failed migration attempts, and introducing present bias through hyperbolic discounting.
 Utilizing computational methods, I demonstrate that when migration costs are considered, the probability of migration decreases with present bias for agents with identical observable characteristics.